ProPlayerPlayz/printfarm-erp/deployment_guide.md

 - A computer running the ERP (Windows/Linux/Mac).
 - Internet access with router admin privileges.
+- **Internet Access**: Required for the Analytics Dashboard to load Chart.js from CDN.
 - Python installed.

 ## 2. Setup DuckDNS